Clearing Up Sugar Confusion

 Determining the Right Type and Amount of Sugar for YOU

-The key to consuming sugar and maintaining health is to limit the amount of sugar you are eating.
+The key to clearing up sugar confusion, consuming sugar and maintaining health is to limit the amount of sugar you are eating.
 Just because pure maple syrup is a natural, less-refined sugar doesn’t mean you should be eating it in unlimited quantities!
 A single serving of white sugar (for example, in a reasonably sized grain-free cookie) will likely pose a much more minor threat to health, whereas several servings (three or more) can trigger a blood sugar imbalance.

 When it comes to the type of sugar that's best for you, I'd recommend trying a few of the natural options and seeing how they affect you.
 If you're interested in sugar alcohols, you can give those a try as well and observe for any digestive impacts!